Geoff Snider

-Geoff Snider (born 2 April 1981) is a retired Canadian lacrosse player from Calgary, Alberta.
+Geoff Snider (born 2 April 1981) is a Canadian former professional lacrosse player.

 Amateur career

 Growing up, Snider played for the Calgary Hornets in the Calgary District Lacrosse Association.
 His junior lacrosse career began with the Burnaby Lakers of the British Columbia Junior A Lacrosse League.
 In 1998, 2000 and 2002, he helped the Lakers win the Minto Cup as Canada's champion junior men's lacrosse team.
 He continued to play with the Senior "A" Coquitlam Adanacs in the Western Lacrosse Association, leading them to win the 2007 WLA championship.

 Snider honed his physical game in the summer box lacrosse seasons and in junior hockey.
 With the junior ice hockey Calgary Canucks, of the Alberta Junior Hockey League, Snider racked up 415 penalty minutes during the 2001–02 season.
 In lacrosse he has developed a reputation as being one of lacrosse's top fighters.

 Collegiate career

 Snider attended the University of Denver.
 In 2006, with the Pioneers he was named a third-team All-American.
 His 194 recorded groundballs as a senior holds the record for a single season groundballs in NCAA lacrosse.
 In addition he holds the standard for highest average groundballs per game in a season with 11.41.